yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 About me
 =====
-Toby Jia-Jun Li is an Assistant Professor in the [Department of Computer Science and Engineering](https://cse.nd.edu/) at the [University of Notre Dame](https://www.nd.edu/).
+Toby Jia-Jun Li is an Assistant Professor in the [Department of Computer Science and Engineering](https://cse.nd.edu/) at the [University of Notre Dame](https://www.nd.edu/) where he directs the SaNDwich Lab.
 Toby received a Ph.D. degree in [Human-Computer Interaction](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), where he was advised by [Brad A. Myers](http://www.cs.cmu.edu/~bam/).
 Toby also worked closely with [Tom M. Mitchell](http://www.cs.cmu.edu/~tom/).
 Prior to Ph.D., Toby received his Bachelor's degree in [Computer Science](https://www.cs.umn.edu/) from the [University of Minnesota](https://twin-cities.umn.edu/) where he worked with [Brent Hecht](https://brenthecht.com/) as a member of [GroupLens Research](https://grouplens.org/).

 Toby works at the intersection of **Human-Computer Interaction (HCI)**, **End-User Software Engineering**, **Machine Learning (ML)**, and **Natural Language Processing (NLP)** applications, where he uses human-centered methods to design, build, and study interactive systems to empower individuals to create, configure, and extend AI-powered computing systems.
 His recent work seeks to address the **societal challenges in the future of work** through a bottom-up **human-AI collaborative** approach that helps individual workers automate and augment their tasks with AI systems.